DougAnderson444/solblog/README.md

 |   └── rls
 ```

-Watch how the target folder changes once buidl completes it is a bit beefier, and built:
+Watch how the target folder changes once build completes it is a bit beefier:

 ```
 |